excitom/ishmail/README.md

 *Electronic Mail for Unix Systems*

+## History

+This software was developed in the mid 90s using the X Window System and Motif.
+I've kept it around for sentimental reasons, including the [original web page](https://ishmail.com).

+## Overview

 Ishmail is a powerful yet easy to use tool for reading, composing, organizing, and filing electronic mail.
 Ishmail handles multimedia mail.
 It supports the Multipurpose Internet Mail Extensions (MIME), a standard for mailing files containing various kinds of multimedia data across the Internet.
 Ishmail has a graphical user interface, built using the X Window System and OSF/Motif.
 It is compatible with the CDE Desktop.
 Ishmail is available for a variety of Unix systems, including:

 - SunOS